kcarta/kcarta.github.io/_posts/2024-12-17-why-i-emacs.md

 ## What Emacs has taught me

-In addition to the lessons I learned from Vim, Emacs has taught me that the best editors are fully open to customization.
+In addition to the lessons I learned from Vim, Emacs has taught me that the best editors are fully open to customization, and customization and mastery should be joyful.
 I *should* feel powerful customizing my editor - this is my main tool for interacting with the world,[^2] why shouldn't it reward me for tailoring it to my specific needs (& whims)!?

 Now that I have my religious conversion story out, I'm going to write an ongoing series about *how* I Emacs.
 I think it might be useful for anyone on or considering a similar path.